tpm2-software/tpm2-tools/man/tpm2_unseal.1.md

     File path to record the hash of the command parameters.
 This is commonly termed as cpHash.
-NOTE: When this option is selected, The tool will not actually execute the command, it simply returns a cpHash.
+NOTE: When this option is selected, The tool will not actually execute the command, it simply returns a cpHash, it simply returns a cpHash, unless rphash is also required.

+  * **\--rphash**=_FILE_

+    File path to record the hash of the response parameters.
+This is commonly termed as rpHash.

   * **-S**, **\--session**=_FILE_: